Garden Rejuvenation

 Initial client consultation

-We’ll start with a relaxed chat to understand your garden, vision, and how you’d like to use the space.
-Together, we’ll define your style, priorities, and budget to set a clear direction and timeline.
+We’ll begin with a relaxed chat and a short questionnaire to understand your garden, your vision, and how you’d like to use the space.
+Together, we’ll define your style, priorities, and budget, setting a clear direction and timeline.

-Afterwards, you’ll receive a written brief summarising our discussion, initial ideas, and a suggested plan for next steps.
+Afterwards, you’ll receive a written brief summarising our discussion, initial ideas, and suggested next steps.

-This one-off consultation is charged at a fixed fee of £60.
+This one-off consultation is offered at a fixed fee of £80.

 02.